laurentganne/docker-alien4cloud/README.md

 You can then access the UI at http://_IPAddress_:8088 and login as _admin_/_admin_.

-**Note**: if you are using a HTTP proxy that needs to be known by Alien4Cloud, if for example you need to import archives in Alien4cloud from an external web site, you can define these proxies in Alien4Cloud using the environment variable **JAVA_EXT_OPTIONS**.
+**Note**: if you are using a HTTP proxy that needs to be known by Alien4Cloud, for example if you need to import archives in Alien4cloud from an external web site, you can define this proxy in Alien4Cloud using the environment variable **JAVA_EXT_OPTIONS**.

 So the docker command to run would be :
 ```